meom-group/satim/list_topics.md

 Here you can add topics or issues that could be adressed with a SATIM discussion.

+ - Next month's topic will probably be how to compute on gricad
+ - support for dask
+ - sharing the workflow

+---

+## 3-years ago topics (pretty much still relevant ...)

 Next week's topic:
   - best practices on writing a paper (Emmanuel ?)